LoopKit/loopdocs/README.md

     pip install -r dev-requirements.txt

     # Install the direct dependencies (listed in `requirements.in`
-    # This also installs the indirect dependencies these packages depend upon.
+    # This also installs the indirect dependencies that these packages depend upon.
     pip install -r requirements.in

     # Add code/doc using this package and test until it is ready.